brian-the-dev/Pulse85/README.md

 - [ ] Design a PCB to further reduce size

 ## License
 All source code (both software and hardware) is licensed under MIT license.
-The documentation, schematic, and images are licensed under Creative Commons Attribution 4.0.
+The documentation, schematic, and images are licensed under Creative Commons Attribution-ShareAlike 4.0 (CC BY-SA 4.0).